ajchellew/zwiftplay/README.md

 > Note: This is far from complete, When I started this I just assumed I'd need to listen to a characteristic notification and have to work out what button it was.
+Instead the controllers sit within the same API as the other Zwift hardware, the connection relies on creating a encryption keys and the messages are probably all encrypted.
+Unexpected for simple Bluetooth buttons, far better than most Bluetooth Accessories.